windy/wblog/README.md

 4. Post the first blog

-  visit: http://localhost:3000/admin, input your username and password configurated in `seeds.rb`. then, post a new article.
+  visit: http://localhost:3000/admin, input your username and password configurated in `db/seeds.rb`. then, post a new article.

 OK, That's all.